ksseverson57/campy/README.md

 # This is an experimental branch currently under development
-# Preparing new release (2.1.0) coming September 2023
+# Preparing new release (2.1.0) September 2023
 - Added AV1 encoding support for better streaming quality per bit rate (see examples)
   Note: AV1 decoding may be slower than H264/265
 - Added constant bitrate (cbr) mode
-  With cbr, video files can be compressed more with minimal loss in visual quality
+  With cbr, video files can be compressed consistently with minimal loss in visual quality However, constant quality (constqp) mode can compress with fewer artifacts in frames with rapid motion
 - Integrated Basler pypylon zero-copy to reduce overhead
-- Re-worked closeout sequence to improve synchronicity when recording is interrupted by user
+- Re-worked closeout sequence to improve synchronicity when recording is interrupted by user (Ctrl+C)
-- Unified display window using opencv
+- Unified display window across camera APIs using opencv
+- Added seamless chunking to split video into multiple files (see help for "chunkLengthInFrames")
+- Replaced config parameter "chunkLengthInFrames" with "displayFrameCounter" for reporting FPS and recording progress
+- Added support for non-integer frame rates
+  Trigger module now passes inter-frame interval in microseconds rather than frame rate to microcontroller ** Re-upload trigger.ino if updating to campy 2.1 if using campy's included trigger module
 - Minor bug fixes

 # campy